 nice outdoor cafes for a anise-flavored pastis apéritif

 a wary brown trout, with their zebra stripes

 spectacular scenery, from the river valley to the high plateaux

 Typical Loue-side restaurant decorated with old rods, creels and framed stuffed trophy trout and pike heads.

 The fishing beat just in front of the hotel

 Déjeuner sur l'herbe -fishing picnic-

-A rest and snack at la Combe de Morbier (Le Mont Noir / Jura)
+and snack at la Combe de Morbier (Le Mont Noir / Jura)